supabase-community/postgrest-kt/README.md

 # Kotlin Client for PostgREST

 > **Warning**
 > This repository is archived.
-Use [supabase-kt](https://github.com/supabase-community/supabase-kt) instead to use Supabase in your Android application.
+Use [supabase-kt](https://github.com/supabase-community/supabase-kt) instead to use Supabase in your Kotlin projects.

 Kotlin JVM client for [PostgREST](https://postgrest.org/)